© Vivien Gaumand

 House of Jazz, Upstairs Jazz Bar & Grill and Le Balcon: These downtown jazz, blues and soul institutions host live music almost every night and serve up a mean meal too.
 Chandeliers, a softly lit lamp on every table and photos of jazz legends on the walls give House of Jazz a ‘20s Parisian atmosphere, while Upstairs recalls once-smokey dark basement clubs where the greats play – depending on the night and the show, both venues can range from casual to glam.
 In a historic location, decked out in red curtains and with a menu inspired by Mediterranean, Spanish and Portuguese cuisine, cabaret music hall Le Balcon features ultra-talented local musicians for nights of soul, R&B, Motown, jazz, flamenco and more.

-La Sala Rossa, Casa del Popolo and La Vitrola: Started by Montréal musicians in the 1990s, the now infamous Casa del Popolo grew to include La Sala Rossa across the street and most recently La Vitrola – together, this trio is responsible for showcasing internationally touring bands as well as local artists before and after they get big.
+La Sala Rossa and Casa del Popolo: Started by Montréal musicians in the 1990s, the now infamous Casa del Popolo grew to include La Sala Rossa across the street – together, this duo is responsible for showcasing internationally touring bands as well as local artists before and after they get big.
 It also doesn’t hurt that Casa serves great vegetarian bar grub and Sala boasts an affordable Spanish tapas restaurant downstairs.

 Le Ritz P.D.B., l'Escogriffe Bar Spectacle and Turbo Haüs: If you’re looking for known entities in garage rock, psych-rock, punk, alt-folk-country innovation or dark-wave electro – and a few sounds in between and outside – these are your places.
 Located in the Mile-Ex neighbourhood, Le Ritz P.D.B. also hosts dance parties, karaoke nights and film screenings , while L'Esco and Turbo Haüs in the Plateau are also local watering holes for happy hour drinks with patios that fill up in spring and summer..